zzuutt/DocumentsSharing/Readme.md

 # Documents Sharing
 for Thelia >= 2.2.0

-This module allows to share documents with a customer or customer group.
+This module allows to share documents with a customer or/and customer group.
 You can set a download limit date and if the file should be deleted at the end.

 ## Installation